juliaschaepe/wellception/README.md

 bash hosts/sherlock_ssh.sh >> ~/.ssh/config
 ```
 5. Login to your sherlock account.
 Load python3.6 by running the command `ml python/3.6.1`.
 Pip install deepcell by running `pip install --user deepcell`.
 6. If you have not set up notebook authentification before, you will need to set a password via `jupyter notebook password` on your sherlock account.
 Make sure to pick a secure password!
+If you run into an error of invalid password, navigate to `~/.jupyter` on your sherlock account and look at the `jupyter_notebook_config.json` file.
+If your hashed password starts with `argon2`, you will need to rehash this password yourself by opening an ipython session in Sherlock by with `ipython` and then using the following commands:
+`
+from notebook.auth import passwd
+password=‘your_password’
+passwd(password, ‘sha1’)
+`
+Copy the output of this last command (e.g. `sha1:eb13d589486a:b852385152418fc49e9f2089262d402ce02d1bfe`).
+Open `jupyter_notebook_config.json`, delete only what is in the double parentheses to look like this `"password": ""` and then paste your output so it looks like this `"password": "sha1:eb13d589486a:b852385152418fc49e9f2089262d402ce02d1bfe"`.
+Be sure not to edit anything outside of the double parentheses or add any spaces.

 ## Running a job to access deepcell notebook
 1. Navigate to the forward folder.
 Run the command `bash start_deepcell.sh py3-tensorflow`.
 Enter your sherlock password when prompted.
 This requests GPU resources on sherlock, runs a tensorflow container, and starts a jupyter notebook which is then port forwarded to your local machine.
 You can follow the instructions on your local terminal and copy the port link, for example `http://localhost:59338/`, and paste it in your browser.
 This now interfaces like a typical jupyter notebook.
 2. Open `organoid_processor.ipynb`.
 Run the first cell that loads libraries.
 If there are any errors loading libraries, you can pip install that library in sherlock like in Setup part 4.
 You should also see a print output indicating that tensorflow registered a GPU, for example `[PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]` from the first cell.